Art is expression. Art is emotion.

 Art – luxury or necessity?
 Art has to be treasured in life.
 However, it is not something that gives you immediate and tangible results physically.
 Art is special because of the emotions it evokes and the happiness it brings.
 That’s how it doesn’t matter even if it is the sketch of a little child; if it brings you happiness, it is art.

 Art – is it personal?
 My representation of my art is uniquely mine.
 It is based on my experience and memory.
-I derive inspiration from the appearance and colour of the subject and also by my own imagination that is triggered by various genres of music.
+I derive inspiration from the appearance and color of the subject and also by my own imagination that is triggered by various genres of music.

-Most memorable compliment: My favourite compliment about my work has been about how I made the familiar look so beautiful.
+Most memorable compliment: My favorite compliment about my work has been about how I made the familiar look so beautiful.
 Other memorable ones are when people chose my images as wedding gifts or something to hang in their room to look at every day.

 If you’ve missed reading the first part of the World Art Day special, click here – World Art Day: 5 Fascinating Artists Get Intensely Personal.
 Happy reading!